Emmanuel Macron, President of France, tests positive for COVID-19

 Macron had been due to travel to Lebanon next week, but that trip was cancelled.
 Other in-person meetings on his agenda have been cancelled, postponed or will now be held via phone or video conference.

 French Prime Minister Jean Castex said Thursday that he would also self-isolate as a precaution after coming into contact with the president.
-Spanish Prime Minister Pedro Sanchez was also headed into self-isolation after having lunch with Macron on Monday, the government in Madrid confirmed.
+Spanish Prime Minister Pedro Sanchez and senior European Union official Charles Michel were also headed into self-isolation after recent meetings with Macron.

+EU leader Ursula von der Leyen and the president of Portugal also met Macron within the last week, but it was not immediately clear whether they would isolate.

 French newspaper Le Figaro said Macron's entourage had assured its reporter earlier this week that the president had taken a COVID test several times since the beginning of the pandemic, but hadn't tested positive.